Teddy95/xliff-sap-translator/src/readme.md

 # Hi

-Here you can put down some .xlf files for translating
+Here you can put down some .xlf files for translating.